 What if you're single and not the best at cooking?

 Maybe this is the time to lean on your friends at Whole Foods!
 You can go to a nice gourmet market and pick up a rotisserie chicken, which are affordable and usually really good.
 Or, if you're single and there's someone you're interested in, instead of throwing a dinner party, why don't the two of you take a cooking class together!
 It's actually a really great thing to do on a date.
 You have an activity, there's not a lull in the conversation and you're together learning something, and it's an experience.
-9 Classic Fall Dates To Try This Weekend
+10 Classic Fall Date Ideas To Help You Enjoy The Sweater Weather

 How has your career in food influenced your love life?